eea/tableau-api-js/README.md

   })
 ```

-This is intended to be used with git@github.com:eea/volto-tableau.git
+This is intended to be used with [Volto tableau](https://github.com/eea/volto-tableau)